chrplr/linux-tips/docs/linux_howto.rst

 What is my public IP address?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+To know your public address on the Internet:

 ::

    sudo apt install curl
    curl ifconfig.me

-To know your IP address on the local area network:
+To know your IP address *on the local area network*:

 ::